ManifoldScholar/manifold-docs/_docs/projects/customizing/general.md

 ### Subtitle

 Use this field to add or update the project subtitle, which displays alongside the primary title.
 This field is not required.

+### Publication Date

+A publication date is required by the system to [generate citations](/docs/reading/sharing.html).
+The date input here refers to the project as a whole (versus individual texts contained within the project) and will be superseded by a publication date associated with specific texts).

 ### Slug